IreneKilgannon/pands-project/README.md

 ## Summary of the Data Set
 ***

-Analysis.txt is the output of analysis.py provides the information I here to summarise the data set.
-IMPORVE
+Analysis.txt is the output of analysis.py provides the information that I have used to summarise the data set.

 ```python
 print(f'Summary of the variables and the data types in the data set.')